aitor-ibarguren/ros2_rag/README.md

 Both services include arguments to facilitate the RAG system queries:

-* *return_only_answer:* Removes the query text from the completion, returning only the answer to the query.
+* *return_answer_only:* Removes the query text from the completion, returning only the answer to the query.
 * *remove_incomplete_sentences:* Removes last incomplete sentence if the completion does not finish with a dot character.

 # Dockerfile